guerreroandres/gorillalogic/README.md

     - EKS
     - VPC
     - ECR
+    If the infrastructure is going to build on another AWS account please change the "aws-account" terraform variable on both folders.

-After all since the code is hosted on GitHub I decided to create a GitHub Actions Workflow to deploy the app automatically at every push or PR to the main branch, this workflow contains two jobs:
+After all, since the code is hosted on GitHub I decided to create a GitHub Actions Workflow to deploy the app automatically at every push or PR to the main branch, this workflow contains two jobs:
 - Build: Here the docker image is built and pushed to the ECR repo.
 - Deploy: The uploaded image is deployed into the kubernetes cluster using helm.